Field Notes / Guide

 Here's everything you actually pay to get a real, live, custom website built with AI and yourself doing the steering.

-- The AI: free to about 20 dollars a month.
+• The AI: free to about 20 dollars a month.
 You can build with a free AI tier.
 The paid tier (around 20 a month) is faster and smarter, and it's worth it if you're building seriously.
-I use the paid Claude tier.
+I pay for a higher tier because I build all day, but for a single site the roughly 20 dollar tier is plenty.
 You can cancel any month.

-- Templates, plugins, page builders: 0 dollars.
+• Templates, plugins, page builders: 0 dollars.
 You don't need them.
 The AI is the builder.
-(I even took a site off WordPress this way and dropped the monthly fees entirely.)
+(I even took a site off WordPress this way and dropped the plugin and page-builder fees.)

 So a real site, live, custom, costs you a domain (10 to 15 a year) and optionally an AI subscription (about 20 a month) that you can turn off when you're done building.
-If you use the free AI tier and free hosting, you can genuinely get a site live for around 12 dollars a year, total.
+If you use the free AI tier and free hosting, you can genuinely get a personal site live for around 12 dollars a year, total.
+The day it becomes a business, add about 20 dollars a month for hosting and that's the whole change.

 What that same site costs the old ways